whitten3/GettingAndCleaningDataProject/README.md

 This file lists the R script written to extract, clean and summarize the data files for this project.

-https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The original data used for this project can be found at the following url https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 run_analysis<-function(){